DavidAustin/python-eda/README.md

 16) Increase pin clearance suitable for pcbway design rules
 17) Ensure CONN prefix for all connectors - e.g. usb
 18) Ensure footprints pads are larger then part pads
-19) Ensure pin spacing is 500
+19) Ensure sch part pin spacing is 500
+20) Ensure CONN 0,0 is at pin 1